-The First Light debrief sets the stage for participants to reflect upon and share their experiences, to draw parallels to their real-life organizational experiences around coping with and leveraging change, managing ambiguity, ensuring teamwork and alignment, applying learning as they progress and leading from within.
+The First Light debrief sets the stage for participants to reflect upon and share their experiences and apply lessons learned on how they can create a winning team that can deal with the increasing pace of change.
+They draw parallels to their real-life organizational experiences around coping with and leveraging change, managing ambiguity, working as a team, applying learning as they progress, and leading from within.
 The discussion focuses on these lessons as participants immediately apply their insights to the real world.